Receipt of Diploma

 of completion of all requirements, the diploma will be ordered and mailed to the address

 specified on the Application for Degree Evaluation and Graduation.
 Please make sure your diploma mailing address is correct by reviewing your Graduation

 Application in Banner.
 This is the address to which the diploma will be mailed.

 Although every effort is made to ensure that addresses are correct and diplomas are mailed in a timely fashion, we cannot be responsible for lost, stolen, or damaged diplomas once they are mailed.
-Normal processing time is six (6) to eight (8) weeks after the commencement ceremony.
+Normal processing time is three (3) to four (4) weeks after the commencement ceremony for the digital copy, and an additional two (2) weeks for the printed copy.
 All financial obligations to the university must be cleared before the diploma can be mailed.
-If you have satisfied all obligations to the university and have not received your diploma after this time, please contact the Office of the Registrar at email@example.com
+If you have satisfied all obligations to the university and have not received your diploma after this time, please contact the Office of the Registrar at firstname.lastname@example.org

 Although rare, it is possible for a department on campus to levy a charge or fine against a degree candidate after the graduation clearance has been completed.
 Examples of appropriate fines/charges include (but are not limited to) dorm damage charges, parking tickets, and library fines.
 A degree candidate who has a balance or a hold will not receive a transcript or diploma until the appropriate department removes the hold, the charge/fine is resolved, and the Office of the Registrar is notified.

 Although we exert every effort to ensure that diplomas are correct, students should review the diploma carefully and advise the Office of the Registrar immediately of any discrepancies.